GamesKnightStudios/GBBuilder/README.md

 # Requirements
  - GBDK (Recommended: v3.2.
 Script provided in 3rdparty folder to quickly download the recommended version)
- - BGB (Recommended: 1.5.8.
+ - BGB (Recommended: v1.5.8.
 Script provided in 3rdparty folder to quickly download the latest version)
+ - [Optional] GBTD (Recommened: v2.2.
+Script provided in 3rdparty folder to quickly download the recommended version)

 # Build
 Download and extract GBDK to 3rdparty gbdk folder ('3rdparty\gbdk-3.2\gbdk').
 Or use the automatic script 'download_3rdparty.bat' in 'scripts' folder.
 This will automatically download and extract GBDK to '3rdparty\gbdk-3.2\gbdk'.